 I like to run in the morning.
-It’s better on the weekends when I have the time to drive to my favorite lake.
+It’s better on the weekends when I have the time to drive to a local park and my favorite lake.
 Even on the coldest and snowiest of mornings, there are always other runners there.
 Seeing them there helps me feel a little less crazy.

 I ran there yesterday.
 It was warm and it felt much like an early Spring morning.
 There were a lot more runners than I’d seen there in recent weeks.
 My guess is that some were new runners trying to live up to their recently made New Year’s Resolutions.
 Others might be in the early stages of training for a Spring Mini or Full Marathon.